How many solar panels do I need for heat pumps?

 Panels Needed

-If your utility company offers a partial billing credit (they buy your excess solar for a discount), then the math might look different.
+The math might look different if your utility company offers a partial billing credit (they buy your excess solar for a discount).

 One option is to install extra solar panels.
-This can make sense when the utility’s markdown is pretty modest (like in Michigan, for example).
+This can make sense when the utility’s markdown is pretty modest (like in Michigan).

 Upgrade your heating & cooling with a heat pump